ankitpokhrel/jira-cli/README.md

 ![Create an issue](.github/assets/create.gif)

+You can use a `--custom` flag to set custom fields while creating the issue.
+See [this post](https://github.com/ankitpokhrel/jira-cli/discussions/346) for more details.

 The command supports both [Github-flavored](https://github.github.com/gfm/) and [Jira-flavored](https://jira.atlassian.com/secure/WikiRendererHelpAction.jspa?section=all) markdown for writing description.
 You can load pre-defined templates using `--template` flag.